-The Academic Standards, Policies, and Procedures Committee will be the appeal board for students who wish to appeal the action of a faculty member, Academic Dean, Assistant Dean of Nursing & Health Sciences or Testing Director.
+The Academic Standards, Policies, and Procedures Committee will be the appeal board for students who wish to appeal the action of a faculty member, Academic Dean or Testing Director.
 The committee must have a quorum in order to hear the charge.

 The following procedure will be followed in order to provide the student with due process:

-- The faculty member, Academic Dean, Assistant Dean of Nursing and Health Sciences, or Testing Director will be notified of the appeal and will prepare a written statement of charges to be submitted to the Director of the Center of Student Success, who will prepare and present the case to the Academic Standards, Policies and Procedures Committee.
+- The faculty member, Academic Dean or Testing Director will be notified of the appeal and will prepare a written statement of charges to be submitted to the Director of the Center of Student Success, who will prepare and present the case to the Academic Standards, Policies and Procedures Committee.

 - A hearing date will be selected that is mutually agreeable to all parties.
 The student will receive written notification of the violation and hearing date by registered mail or delivered in person and by email at least ten days before the date of the hearing.
 The hearing will take place on the scheduled date as long as the Committee has a quorum to hear the case.